vinay72/SignUp/README.md

 # SignUp
-You have to first create your Account first in order to Login .
+You have to first create your Account  in order to Login .